-A dystonia is a lasting muscle spasm that may cause repeated twisting movements, or unusual body positions.
-It can affect just one muscle, a group of muscles such as those in the arms, legs, or neck, or the entire body.
-About 1 person in 900 is thought to have a type of dystonia in the UK.
-There is currently no cure; however, there are different types of treatment available.
+A dystonia is a lasting or frequently recurring muscle spasm.
+It can affect one or more muscles in the body.
+There is no cure; however, there are different types of treatment which can help.
 These vary with the type of dystonia that you have.

 What is dystonia?